ElSimpatico/react_app_03/README.md

 ### `yarn serve`

-Runs the app in the development mode.
+Run the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

 The page will reload if you make edits.
 You will also see any errors in the console.

+### `yarn test`

+Run the test app to view the coverage of code.